Home » What If I Suspect a Child Is Being Abuse?

-Any contact (or attempt at contact) of a sexual nature with a child qualifies as child sexual abuse and should be reported, including but not limited to: grooming, voyeurism, online predation, solicitation of a minor for nude photographs or sexual acts.
+Any contact (or attempt at contact) of a sexual nature with a child qualifies as child sexual abuse, including but not limited to: grooming, voyeurism, online predation, solicitation of a minor for nude photographs or sexual acts.

 Call the Childhelp USA National Child Abuse Hotline.
 They will provide you the phone number for your local Child Protective Services division (DFCS) where you can report whatever information you have about the suspected abuse.